Skip to content

 2. Structural Risks

 Mold can significantly weaken the materials it grows on.
 Wood, drywall, and insulation can all be compromised, leading to structural failures.
+For this reason, mold inspections are usually carried out whenever the ownership of the property changes hands, like during the processes involved for conveyancing services.
 For instance, a commercial building that experienced a significant water leak was found to have extensive mold growth in its walls.
 The mold not only caused health concerns for employees but also necessitated a costly renovation to remove damaged materials and remediate the mold.

 3. Environmental Risks